-To get a high-quality aortic aneurysm screening, contact us at North Atlanta Vascular and Vein Center (Suwanee, Lawrenceville, Roswell and Cumming).
+To get a high-quality aortic aneurysm screening, contact us at North Atlanta Vascular and Vein Center (Suwanee/Johns Creek, Alpharetta, Cumming and Lawrenceville).
 We provide safe and accurate screenings.

 If you are a male with a history of smoking, you should ideally receive a one-time screening for AAA between 65 and 75.
 The same goes for women aged above 70.
 In the case of males with a family history of AAA, the screening should be done at age 60.
 If you are a male or female with a family history of AAA, you should talk to your physician about having a screening done.

 Abdominal aortic aneurysm screening is done with a simple ultrasound scan.
 There is no pain, radiation, or other risks involved in the screening.
 You will need to fast for at least four hours and drink water in moderation before the screening.